6ce/Roblox-sint/README.md

 1. Install [Python](https://python.org)
 2. Download the repository as a zip file and unzip it
 3. Open a command terminal in the repositories directory
+4. Run the command `pip install requests`
-4. Now you're ready to run the usage commands
+5. Now you're ready to run the usage commands

 # Usage
 `python main.py USER_ID`